haritsrhn/Group-Project---Telegram-Bot/README.md

 <br>* Approve Cafe Admin: Send the command "/approveCafeAdmin" to approve a cafe admin.
 <br>* Receive Registration List: The bot will display the cafe admin registration list.
 <br>* Enter Email: Reply with the email address of the cafe admin you want to approve.
-<br>* Approval Process: The bot will move the cafe admin data from registration to approved list.
+<br>* Approval Process: The bot will move the cafe admin data from registration to the approved list.

 <br>Cafe Admin
 <br> Send the command "/cafeAdmin" to begin the process.